arshadmaryam-stack/roadrunner/README.md

 # Roadrunner: Job Takeover
 Rouadrunner: Job Takeover is an adoptation of a simple aracde-style game.
 It was made for a final project in an introductory python class.

-# description
+# Description
-A computer science gradute, Matt, finds himself in the job market.
-Help him avoid job applications and beat the boss so he can make money!
+A computer science gradute, Matt, finds himself in the renowned job market.
+Help him avoid evil job applications while collecting coins to beat the final boss so he can finally make money!

-# dependencies
+# Dependencies
 Python 3.13
 Arcade
+* install by running `pip install arcade` in the terminal

 # installing